metroliv/techtraining/README.md

-## summary of the classes attended
+## Summary of the classes attended